pheiduck/auto-commit/README.md

 - Script run infinity loop
 - interactive script ask for github username and reponame
 - Release Draft: do git clone
+- Signing Commits (Testing not include in 1.3.1)

 # Known Issues: